mozilla/valence/README.md

 Even more broken than Chrome on Android, but whatever, we're going to roll with it and soon enough it will not be broken.

-Follow the setup for Chrome Desktop above, but also install and run [ios_webkit_debug_bridge](http://url.to.thing).
+Follow the setup for Chrome Desktop above, but also install and run [ios_webkit_debug_proxy](https://github.com/google/ios-webkit-debug-proxy).

-Run the debug bridge from the command line with `ios_webkit_debug_bridge`.
+Run the debug bridge from the command line with `ios_webkit_debug_proxy`.

 Why did you start this project?
 -------------------------------

 We realized that debugging individual browsers in their respective vendor silos is painful, frustrating, and at times downright demoralizing.
-We wanted to make better tools so that web developers are relieved of this anguish.
-You should test this thing as it becomes more stable, and let us know how we can make cross-platform debugging better.
+We wanted to make better tools so that web developers are relieved of this anguish (as much as possible).
+You should test this thing as it becomes more stable, and let us know how we can make the cross-platform debugging experience better.

 Notes
 -----

-Please note that this project should be treated as _ALPHA_ software - implementation is far from finished.
+Note that this project should be treated as _ALPHA_ software - implementation is far from finished.

 The UI for interacting with this project will change soon - the commands will likely stick around but the ambiguous button in your browser will probably not.
 Eventually there will even be nicer buttons than any of this.
 Dare to dream.